 Planning- Collect tree and shrub seeds ready for sowing next spring.
 Order mature or large plants now ready for planting in October or once the soil becomes damper.

 Pest and disease- Saprophytic fungi pose to become a threat to garden plants.
-Honey fungus may be more common in areas of woody planting and harmless fungi often appears on lawns or mulch.
+The honey fungus may be more common in areas of woody planting and harmless fungi often appears on lawns or mulch.
 Powdery mildew Can also be troublesome in warm, dry, Indian summer weather (we wish).
 This will most likely dry up once the rains arrive.

 Mowing-Don’t mow as often in the autumn months and raise the cut heights as the growth slows down.
 This will help the lawn to get through the last of the warm, dry weather.